What kinds of adoption do you specialize in handling?

 How and what do you charge for your legal services?

 My firm charges hourly for my advice and professional services in connection with our adoption efforts on your behalf.
 My hourly fees are designed to assure that you only pay for the services we provide during our representation of you as a client.
-If we are able to put together an adoption for you inexpensively, you won’t be asked to pay more than for the services which we render to you or on your behalf as itemized in monthly statements we will send you from our office.
+If we are able to handle your case inexpensively, you won’t be asked to pay more than for the services which we render to you or on your behalf as itemized in monthly statements we will send you from our office.

 There are a few instances when we charge flat fees for services as a means of cost management and protection for you.
 Particularly once a match has been made we may charge flat fees for such services as terminating a birth father’s rights, compliance with the Interstate Compact on the Placement of Children, and/or taking waivers from biological parents.
 We do not charge one time “lump sum charges” so you won’t be asked to give us a lump sum for postage, long distance telephone and advertising.
 You simply pay for the out of pocket costs we actually advance on your case.